Albert-Lau-Lab/tactics_protein_analysis/README.md

-# CAPSTICS Pocket Finder Code
+# TACTICS Pocket Finder Code
 This code finds the locations of possible cryptic pockets within MD trajectories.

 ## Requirements
-Running CAPSTICS requires that MDAnalysis be installed.
+Running TACTICS requires that MDAnalysis be installed.
 Autodock Vina must be installed so that it can be run using the command `vina`.
 ConCavity must be installed so that it can be run using the command `concavity`.
 VMD must be installed so that it can be run using the command `vmd`.
 The file `get_dock_score.py` must be modified so that `mgltools_loc`, `pythonsh_loc`, and `prepare_receptor_loc` stores the locations of the MGLTools software (which must be downloaded separately).

 ## Usage
 #### Locations of the Code